apache/buildstream/doc/source/install_source.rst

 Installing from PyPI (recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Since we only ever publish :ref:`release versions <install_semantic_versioning>` on
+PyPI, it is currently recommended to use this installation path.
+This will
+ensure that you always have the latest recommended version of BuildStream that
+we recommend.

 To install from PyPI, you will additionally require:

 * pip for python3 (only required for setup)